bhisaac/5eFP/5eFP-SRD.md

 5eFP sometimes uses minion rules for creature encounters to expedite gameplay without sacrificing the action.
 Use minion rules for random encounters and any combat designed to slow the PCs down.
 Creatures in a minion creature encounter use the same game statistics provided except for the following changes:

 - Minions cannot resist PC effects or features
-- Minions always deal minimum damage.
+- Minions always deal minimum damage
 - Minions are defeated or otherwise resolved if dealt any amount of damage

 ### Advantage and Disadvantage